marczz/unix_memo/source/devices.rst

 ``-p`` *is an abbrev for* ``--object-path`` *and* ``b`` *an abbrev for* ``--block-device``.
-In any case the *block-device* the *object-path* are told in the answer.
+In any case the *block-device* the *object-path* is told in the answer.

 You can also use ``udisksctl monitor`` to monitor devices before connecting the device and see the